Kootabase/kootabase_web/notes.md

           - Wallets
           - Blockchain service

-        => These servies can be grouped in  (Admin API, User API, Management API, EventAPI, TradingAPI, WebsocketAPI)
+        => These servies can be grouped in  (Admin API, User API, Management API, EventAPI, TradingAPI, WebsocketAPI /)

 ## What are the potential bottlnecks: